 - XSD - SPDR S&P Semiconductor ETF

 Don’t forget to check back on this list from time to time to see if any other semiconductor has come to market.
-I've already added 4 new funds to this list.
-And I will add more as they launch.
-And if any ETFs or ETNs get delisted, I'll update this article with that news as well.
-So don't be a stranger.
+And if any ETFs or ETNs get delisted, this article will be updated as well.

 Also, before making any trades, be sure to consult your broker, your advisor or a financial professional.
 Research each ETF individually, know how each fund works.
 Especially since some of these ETFs are leveraged and inverse funds, which are a little more complex and are more for the advanced trader.
 So, keep an eye on how they react to different market conditions.
 As with any investment, conduct your due diligence.